 The OSCE is made up of six separate stations using simulated patients in a clinical setting.
 Four stations are designed to test the candidate’s knowledge and understanding of assessment, planning, implementation and evaluation of care, and the remaining two stations test clinical skills.
 The NHS constitutional values and the 6Cs of nursing are assessed throughout the OSCE at all stations.

-As of December 2016, there are now two universities which are approved OSCE test centres, providing a choice of three locations to sit the OSCE.
+There are now three universities which are approved OSCE test centres, providing a choice of four locations to sit the OSCE.
 Please visit the links below for more information:

 To ensure candidates have adequate time to prepare for the OSCE, they are given up to 12 weeks from the start date on their certificate of sponsorship (CoS) to complete the exam.
 In the run-up to the exam, candidates should be given support and the opportunity to practice and prepare for the OSCE.